The Amplituhedron BCFW Triangulation: Twistors and Functionaries

-Recall the upper embedding $\emb_{1,3,1}$ and the lower embedding $\emb_{n-2,2,2}$ from Definition~\ref{def:upper and lower emb}.
-In this section we analyze some important cases of promotion of twistors and functionaries under these operations.
-It is helpful to first illustrate the procedure with a specific example.
+Recall the two matrix operations specializing $\embilr{i,l,4-l}$, the upper embedding $\uemb_j=\emb_{j,3,1}$ and the lower embedding $\lemb_{n-2}=\emb_{n-2,2,2}$ from Definitions~\ref{def:upper emb}-\ref{def:lower emb}.
+In this section, we demonstrate Definition~\ref{def:general promotion} and analyze the evolution of functionaries under these operations, named \emph{upper promotion} and \emph{lower promotion} respectively.
+We start from the following explicit description.